mdomke/pytest-mongodb/README.rst

 For further information refer to the mongomock_ documentation.

-If you want to skip specific tests if the engine is ie. a mongomock engine you could to that like so:
+If you want to skip specific tests if the engine is ie. a mongomock engine you could do that like so:

 .. code-block:: python

-    from pytest_mongodb import mongo_engine
+    from pytest_mongodb.plugin import mongo_engine
     from pytest import mark

     @mark.skipif(mongo_engine() == 'mongomock', reason="mongomock does not support that")